yhnavein/ng-datespicky/README.md

 > AngularJS Date Range Picker written in TypeScript with no additional dependencies

+This library is based on the popular [Date Range Picker](http://www.daterangepicker.com/), but unlike many Angular date pickers, does not depend on it.

+Code is written in AngularJS directly in TypeScript.

 ## How to use it

 If you want to add this library to your project just run: